 Choose this when: Making most of your DIY projects and is a nice massage oil carrier.
 Tasty addition to your oil pulling ritual.
-And is best for dry skin as it leaves a little oily residue.
+And is best for oily skin as it leaves little oily residue.

 The way coconut oil is processed will affect its uses.
 Cold pressed coconut oil (virgin, extra virgin) will retain the coconut scent and will become solid when room temperature or cooler.
 Heat processed coconut oil will not have the taste and smell of coconut, and fractionated coconut oil (the most processed of the options) will not become solid.
 The tendency to solidify can be good or bad for your preparations – for quick dilutions, it is sometimes nice to mix up the essential oil into a semi-solid coconut oil and then be able to rub on a quick-melting preparation as it warms to your skin.

 Fractionated Coconut Oil – Literally a fraction of the coconut oil – being that all of the long chain triglycerides have been removed – fractionated coconut oil is a lightweight emollient that is a must-have for dry or sensitive skin.
 Also referred to as FCO, It provides an effective barrier without clogging pores and leaves your skin feeling smooth and never greasy.
-It is considered to be the most cost-effective oil because it will never go rancid, and helps preserve the shelf life of your essential oils if blended.
+It is considered to be the most cost-effective oil because it will not go rancid.
 In fact, some suppliers claim that it can be mixed with other (more expensive) carrier oils to extend their shelf life.
+However, once you add essential oils that begin oxidation process, the carrier oils will begin to lose their shelf life stability.
 It is colorless and odorless, and it incorporates perfectly with other oils without altering their scent, appearance or effectiveness.

 Chose this when: Quick dilutions with what you have on hand; enhancing skin healing; perfect to treat health conditions like infections, open wounds and chronic disease.